Improving Time Series Forecasting via Instance-aware Post-hoc Revision: Related Work

 \subsection{Context Modeling in Time Series Forecasting}

 In addition to forecasting based solely on multivariate time series data, several pioneering studies have explored the incorporation of contextual information to enhance forecasting performance \cite{ashokcontext}.
 On one hand, some advancements focus on integrating exogenous information within a local window during the forecasting process.
 For instance, TFT \cite{tft} and TiDE \cite{tide} leverage dense encoders to process timestamp information, which is subsequently used to condition future forecastings.
 Similarly, NBEATSx \cite{nbeatsx} and TimeXer \cite{timexer} improves the forecasting accuracy of target variables by explicitly modeling the influence of exogenous variables.
 On the other hand, some studies investigate the potential of retrieving relevant time series from the global historical context.
-RATD \cite{liu2024retrievalaugmented} utilizes the retrieved series as references to guide the denoising process of diffusion-based forecasters, and RAF \cite{tire2024retrieval} introduces a principled retrieval-augmented generation framework for time-series forecasting.
-These approaches both demonstrate promising results.
+RATD \cite{liu2024retrievalaugmented} utilizes the retrieved series as references to guide the denoising process of diffusion-based forecasters, and RATSF \cite{wang2024ratsf} introduces the retrieval augmented cross-attention architecture for explicitly modeling similar historical data.
+More recently, RAFT \cite{raft} achieves satisfactory performance through forecasting enhanced with multi-period retrieval.

 Different from existing methods, our proposed PIR framework tackles a novel research challenge: mitigating the impact of instance-level variations that can lead to forecasting failures in certain cases.
 The framework begins by identifying the potential failure instances through estimating their accuracy, and then revises the forecasts by leveraging available contextual information from both local and global perspectives in a post-processing manner.
 As a result, PIR functions as a model-agnostic plugin, allowing it to be seamlessly integrated into arbitrary forecasting models for enhanced performance.